 - Prince Edward Island

-Some provinces, such as Ontario, Quebec, and British Columbia, which already had some of the largest sports betting industries, were quick to add the possibility.
-Others are more reticent.
-Check out our province betting pages for the latest sports betting legal updates for each Canadian province and territory.
+Some provinces, such as Ontario, Quebec, and British Columbia, which already had some of the largest sports betting industries in the countries through the grey market, quickly incorporated single-game wagering into their provincially run sports betting platforms.
+While other provinces took their time incorporating single-game wagering into their online offerings.
+Check out our provincial betting pages for the latest sports betting information in your area.

 Online Sports Betting Canada

 Canada has a long gambling history that can be traced back to Indigenous people wagering on the stick game Slathal.
-That was happening well before John Cabot and Crew brought card betting to Canada in 1497.
+That was happening well before John Cabot and his crew brought card betting to Canada in 1497.
 Legalized over four decades ago, Canadian sports betting fans have been playing government-regulated lottery schemes since 1976.
-Below we list betting options by each Province.

 Presented by five regulatory bodies, Interprovincial Lottery Corporation members, sports lottery Canada betting options follow similar concepts.
 That includes return rates, markets offered, betting odds and prices, plus wager structures like forced parlays.
 Atlantic Canada, Quebec, Manitoba and BC have government-run online options.